buildbot/buildbot/master/docs/developer/stats-service.rst

    It takes the following intialization arguments:

    ``storage_backends``
      A list of storage backends.
      These are instance of subclasses of :class:`StatsStorageBase`.
    ``name``
-     The name of this service.
+     (str) The name of this service.
      This name can be used to access the running instance of this service using ``self.master.namedServices[name]``.

    Please see :bb:cfg:`stats-service` for examples.

    .. py:method:: checkConfig(self, storage_backends)

+      ``storage_backends``
-     :param storage_backends: A list of storage backends.
+        A list of storage backends.

       This method is called automatically to verify that the list of storage backends contains instances of subclasses of :class:`StatsStorageBase`.

    .. py:method:: reconfigService(self, storage_backends)

+      ``storage_backends``
-     :param storage_backends: A list of storage backends.
+        A list of storage backends.

       This mehtod is called automatically to reconfigure the running service.

    .. py:method:: registerConsumers(self)